 Each student is entitled to the full use of their room at all times when the College is in session.
 If a student’s comfort or sense of privacy is violated by unwelcome guests, they should discuss the situation with their roommate(s).
 If this is not satisfactory, they should report immediately to the Residence Coordinator, Junior Advisor, or to the Housing Coordinator.
 Measures may include mediation or other forms of reconciliation.

 Guests who are not residents of Bates may stay in a student’s room for a maximum of three nights.
 Guests’ presence may not infringe upon the rights of other Bates students.
 Any room, suite, or apartment-mate or other Bates student who feels inconvenienced by a guest should first discuss the matter with the host student.
-If that brings no result, the student should contact their JA, RC, or the Housing & Residence Life Office.
+If that brings no result, the student should contact their JA, RC, or the Office of Residence Life & Health Education.

 Hosts are responsible for the actions of their guests/visitors and will face disciplinary action if their guests/visitors violate college or residential policies.
 The host must report the name and car license of each guest to the Bates Security.
 If the situation warrants, an exception to the three-night limit may be obtained from Student Affairs.
 Any resident who provides permanent residence to a non-student or an off-campus student is in violation of college regulations and may be subject to disciplinary action.